bwapi/bwapi/README.md

 ## Overview {#overview}

 The Brood War Application Programming Interface (BWAPI) is a free and open source C++ framework that is used to interact with the popular Real Time Strategy (RTS) game Starcraft: Broodwar.
-Using BWAPI, The Brood War Application Programming Interface (BWAPI) is a free and open source C++ framework that is used to interact with the popular Real Time Strategy (RTS) game Starcraft: Broodwar.
 Using BWAPI, students, researchers, and hobbyists can create Artificial Intelligence (AI) agents that play the game.